 Planning Resources

-Trailhead Direct | Trailhead Direct is a pilot project co-led by King County Metro and King County Parks that seeks to ease vehicle congestion, reduce safety hazards, and expand access to hiking destinations along I-90.
-For the 2022 season, Trailhead Direct serviced Mount Si, with buses originating at the Sound Transit Capitol Hill Link light rail station and service every 30 minutes to Mount Si, Mount Teneriffe, and Little Si.
-The 2023 season has begun with bus service running on designated weekends and holidays.
+Trailhead Direct | Trailhead Direct is provided by King County Metro and seeks to ease vehicle congestion, reduce safety hazards, and expand access to hiking destinations along I-90.
+The Trailhead Direct service runs on designated weekends and holidays from May 25 – September 15, 2024.

 Community Van | Community Van is a rideshare service rooted in the local community.
 It operates in collaboration with King County Metro and various city governments.
 By utilizing dedicated volunteer drivers, Community Van facilitates transportation for individuals to popular destinations within their own communities.
 The service areas covered by Community Van include Shoreline, Lake Forest Park, Kenmore, Bothell, Woodinville, Duvall, Carnation, Kirkland, Sammamish, Vashon, Skyway, and Algona-Pacific.
 While you can undergo driver training or pick up your van in these areas, it doesn’t restrict you to driving solely within these regions.